willianpc/github.io/docs/_posts/2024-11-30-first-post.md

 Most of times I was primarily writing for myself, as a journal of things I've learned.
 Basically what used to be a text file somewhere on my emails, or Dropbox became publicly available in the hope that someone else could benefit from that.

-My motivation this time is almost the same, but with a bigger focus on sharing my experience with things.
+My motivation this time is almost the same, but with a bigger focus on sharing my experience.

+I was also inspired by my friend [Gilmar Soares](https://linuxsoares.github.io/), who has provided some cool content on his blog.
+I actually "stole" his idea of using Github Pages to create my blog.
+Thanks, Gilmar!

 More speficially Observability, Kubernetes and Go.
 Or a combination of them.
 Or not.